Graph limits and hereditary properties: Abstract

 \section{Abstract}

 We collect some general results on graph limits associated to hereditary classes of graphs.
-As examples, we consider some classes of intersection graphs (interval graphs, unit interval graphs, threshold graphs, chordal graphs).
+As examples, we consider some classes defined by forbidden subgraphs and some classes of intersection graphs, including triangle-free graphs, chordal graphs, cographs, interval graphs, unit interval graphs, threshold graphs, and line graphs.